 The main point of interest about the feature co-occurence matrices–the main way that SJWs differ from Berners in their linkage of moral concepts–is that Berners are inclined to link Loyalty and Harm more than SJWs.

 Let’s begin with certain observations the data, interestingly, do not support.
 SJWs do not appear especially concerned with Purity, as one common perception suggests.
 Also, it is somewhat surprising to me that Fairness is not more frequently invoked by Berners or SJWs.
-My understanding of Haidt’s work is that left-wingers care the most about Harm and Fairness, so I guess I was expecting Fairness to be much more salient for both groups.
-After looking into the Moral Foundations dictionary, I think this might be due to idiosyncratic word usage specific to left-wing radicalism, which confounds the dictionary definitions.
+My understanding of Haidt’s work is that left-wingers care the most about Harm and Fairness, so I guess I was expecting these to be the social justice foundations, and Fairness to be much more salient for both groups.
+After looking into the Moral Foundations dictionary, I think this pattern might be due to idiosyncratic word usage specific to left-wing radicalism, which confounds the dictionary definitions.
 For instance, the word “class” appears in the dictionary under “Authority (Virtue)” but in radical left circles I believe this word will more likely reflect the Fairness foundation.
 On the left today, “class” will generally refer more to economic inequality than cultural hierarchy.

 There are a few, possibly meaningful and interpretable differences.
 It is interesting that Harm appears to loom marginally larger in the Berner camp, relative to SJWs.
 This is perhaps most interesting as a negative diagnostic: this would speak against the possibility that SJWs are hyper-concerned with Harm in particular–a possibility I have wondered about.